3 observations after Paul George exits with left knee injury in Sixers' preseason win

 In a much less significant development, the Sixers earned a 104-89 exhibition win over the Hawks.

 Tyrese Maxey posted 14 points on 5-for-18 shooting and seven assists.
-George had eight points on 3-for-5 shooting, two rebounds and an assist in 13 minutes.
+George had eight points on 3-for-5 shooting, two rebounds and an assist in 13 minutes (more on his injury below).

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.